IgorRidanovic/smpte/README.md

 Remember that all timecode except DF is real time clock inaccurate.

-The gettc() uses Andrew Duncan method of calculating the SMPTE timecode string.
-See his excellent article at http://www.andrewduncan.net/timecodes/.
+We use Andrew Duncan/David Heidelberger method of calculating the drop frame values.
+See their excellent article at http://www.andrewduncan.net/timecodes/ and https://www.davidheidelberger.com/2010/06/10/drop-frame-timecode/.